chaoge525/soafee_demo/documentation/tools.rst

-Given a space-separated list of build targets (each consisting of one or more colon-separated YAML files present in the ``meta-ewaol-config/kas`` directory), this script will run a containerised kas command for each target.
+Given a space-separated list of build targets (each consisting of one or more colon-separated YAML files present in the ``meta-ewaol-config/kas`` directory), this script will run a containerized kas command for each target.
 The container instance will configure and build the image, then package and deploy it along with relevant build artifacts for use by later CI pipeline stages.